WarlightProgramming/cslbot/COMMANDS.md

 #### TEAMS PER SIDE

-A comma-separated list of possible numbers of teams per side.
+A semicolon-separated list of possible numbers of teams per side.

 *Sample Args*: "1,2", "1,2,3,4", "2", "1,1,1,2,2"